 THERE IS NO GOD AND HE IS ALWAYS WITH YOU Most of the debate about religion vs. atheism leaves me cold.
 The giants in the field, people like Richard Dawkins, Christopher Hitchens and even Sam Harris seem to me to be addressing the wrong issues.
 With this book I tried to focus attention on what I think are the real issues when it comes to whether it makes rational sense to believe in God or not.

-GILL WOMEN OF THE PREHISTORIC PLANET This is not a non-fiction Zen book/memoir like my other better known books, but a novel.
+GILL WOMEN OF THE PREHISTORIC PLANET This is not a non-fiction Zen book/memoir like my other better known books, but a fictional novel.
+My intention was to write a science fiction novel.
 Whether it’s actually science fiction or not, I don’t really know myself.
 It takes place in Akron, Ohio in the 1990s and involves lots of people I knew in that place in those days.
 There are Zen themes running throughout the piece, but none of that is ever overtly stated.
 The main character is the kind of person I think I’d have been if I hadn’t discovered Zen practice.

 DEATH TO ALL MONSTERS This is another of my novels.
 It’s my first and concerns my work at Tsuburaya Productions and my life as an American ex-pat in Japan.
 Gudo Nishijima is a character in the story.
 It’s a fun and fast-paced comedic adventure novel with some X-Files-ish overtones.
 The Zen themes are, again, subtle.
 I had the idea that I’d write books that had just enough sci-fi elements to be accepted by readers of that genre while sneaking little bits of Zen past them.

-EIJI TSUBURAYA: MASTER OF MONSTERS I did not write the text of this book.
+EIJI TSUBURAYA: MASTER OF MONSTERS I did not write the main text of this book.
 That part is by August Ragone.
 But I did pretty much everything else.
 I conceived the idea, pitched it to Chronicle Books, sourced all of the photographs, wrote all the captions for the photos, cleared the rights for all of the photos (which included an amazingly unpleasant meeting with the LA-based representatives of Toho, the owners of Godzilla), commissioned most of the sidebars and fact-checked the text against Japanese written sources and by speaking directly to the actual people mentioned in the book.
+I also wrote two sections of the book, the one credited to me and the one credited to Akira Tsuburaya (I interviewed Akira and turned what he said into a first-person account as if Akira had written it himself).
 It’s the best book you’re gonna find in English about Eiji Tsuburaya, the creator of Godzilla, Mothra, Ghidorah, Ultraman and a host of other Japanese monstrosities.